pascallaliberte/sharpen.page/_posts/2020-04-03-where-to-listen-when-deluge-of-information.md

 ---
 layout: post
 title: "Where to Listen More Deeply When There's a Deluge of Information"
+description: "Despite the calamity we're going through, there are going to be changes in how people get to work.
+If you want to find ways to help them make progress…"
 categories: jtbd
 tags: research
 author: Pascal Laliberté